Description: Hoary alyssum has a slender taproot and small white flowers in short spike inflorescences.

-Chemical: 2,4-D Amine, dicamba and mecoprop are effective at controlling hoary alyssum.
-This species has been difficult to control chemically in other areas of the province, possibly due to timing of treatments.
+Chemical: 2,4-D Amine, dicamba, and mecoprop are effective at controlling hoary alyssum.
+This species has been difficult to control chemically in other areas of the province, possibly due to the timing of treatments.

 Biological: There is no biocontrol agent available for control of hoary alyssum.

 CCCIPC Priority & Treatment Strategy: Priority 1 (new invader) in all areas except the central coast where it is classed as N/A (not ecologically suited to the area) Since hoary alyssum is still a relatively new invader in the area, elimination of all sites is the goal.

 Local Level - hand-pulling small sites, herbicide for larger sites.

 Landscape Level – hand pulling small sites, herbicide for larger sites.

 Hoary Alyssum flower.